joskulj/cryptbox/README.md

 When executing these commands the performed actions will be printed on stdout and also logged in the *cryptbox* log file.

+### Additional options

+Besides the primary commands the are some utility options.
+Some of them requires the *cryptbox* task to be stopped.
+Following utility options are
+implemented:

+    cryptbox-runner --src-list

+This option prints out the meta information of the files in the *source directory*.

+    cryptbox-runner --dest-list

+This options prints out the meta information of the files in the *destination directory*.

+    cryptbox-runner --purge

+This option deletes all files in the *destination directory* that are marked as deletes.
+This is useful to save filespace.
+It requires to stop *cryptbox* first.

+### Debugging options

+Additional to all options described above you can use the --debug option.
+This options logs debug information that are more detailed than the standard log information.
+The debug information will be saved in a separate debug file:

+    ~/.cryptbox.debug